IOTechSystems/xrt-examples/AzureSphere/README.md

 #### Installing the XRT Package on Windows

-To install XRT Azure Sphere, as root, complete the following steps:
+To install XRT Azure Sphere, complete the following steps:

 1. Install the Azure Sphere SDK.
 For further information on installing the Azure SDK on Windows 10, refer to the [Windows installation quickstart](https://docs.microsoft.com/en-gb/azure-sphere/install/install-sdk?pivots=visual-studio) section of the Azure Sphere documentation

-2. Download the XRT .zip package from the IOTech repository, using the following command, where <user> is the username obtained from IOTech support and <password> is the associated password:
+2. Download the XRT .zip package from the IOTech repository, using the following command:

 `curl -L -O https://iotech.jfrog.io/artifactory/windows-release/iotech-xrt-1.1.0.zip`